 - (2) All members of the National Board of Directors must be members of the Party.
 The National Vice-President (French) must be French-speaking and the National Vice-President (English) must be English-speaking. - (3) At each biennial convention of the Party, the Party must elect the Executive Officers by secret ballot according to the procedures set out in the Party Bylaws. - (4) The Executive Officers serve until new officers are elected at the next biennial convention of the Party.
-No person may serve in the same office for more than two terms. - (5) A person who has resigned the office of National President cannot subsequently serve as the Past National President unless they are first re-elected to the office of National President. - (6) If there is a vacancy in the office of: - the National President, one of the National Vice-Presidents (as determined by the National Board of Directors) must assume the functions of the National President; and - (b) any other Executive Officer, the National Board of Directors must promptly elect a member of the Party to assume the functions of the vacant office, but any member of the Party elected to assume the functions of a National Vice-President must speak the language required for the office. - (7) A person who assumes the functions of a vacant office holds that office only for the unexpired portion of their predecessor's term of office. - (8) The executive of a PTA or a Commission may, by resolution, appoint one of its members who has been elected at a general meeting of the PTA or Commission, as the case may be: - (a) as an alternate to attend, speak and vote on behalf of the PTA President or chair of the Commission, as the case may be, at a meeting of National Board of Directors; - (b) as an additional voting member of the National Board of Directors for so long as the PTA President or chair of the Commission, as the case may be, is an Executive Officer.
+No person may serve in the same office for more than two terms. - (5) A person who has resigned the office of National President cannot subsequently serve as the Past National President unless they are first re-elected to the office of National President. - (6) If there is a vacancy in the office of: - (a) the National President, one of the National Vice-Presidents (as determined by the National Board of Directors) must assume the functions of the National President; and - (b) any other Executive Officer, the National Board of Directors must promptly elect a member of the Party to assume the functions of the vacant office, but any member of the Party elected to assume the functions of a National Vice-President must speak the language required for the office. - (7) A person who assumes the functions of a vacant office holds that office only for the unexpired portion of their predecessor's term of office. - (8) The executive of a PTA or a Commission may, by resolution, appoint one of its members who has been elected at a general meeting of the PTA or Commission, as the case may be: - (a) as an alternate to attend, speak and vote on behalf of the PTA President or chair of the Commission, as the case may be, at a meeting of National Board of Directors; - (b) as an additional voting member of the National Board of Directors for so long as the PTA President or chair of the Commission, as the case may be, is an Executive Officer. - (9) All financial arrangements and expense reimbursements that are made for voting members of the National Board of Directors must be similarly made for the Chair of the Council of Presidents as a member of the National Board of Directors.

-23 Responsibilities and powers
+31 Responsibilities and powers